avventoapps/Telefyna-App/README.md

 ## TODO
+- [ ] test and fix mid night runner
+- [ ] Schedule once per start, ignore the rest of the slots
+- [ ] add promos/sweepers/something folder that starts the playout whether in continuing. usable for upnexts: intros folder containing another named by foldername: test symbolic links
 - [ ] add fading mechanisms than cut
 - [ ] look through TODOs
-- [ ] support streaming to hls, shoutcast & loudcast
 - [ ] locally backup/download streaming content
-- [ ] add a way to stream video as only audio, only streaming audio
 - [ ] Build schedule builder & viewer for the `config.json`
 - [ ] write tests
 - [ ] play video with different or additional audio/slave
 - [ ] float another layer on video stream for ads, logo etc
 - [ ] read satellite channels and decoders as we do local playlists and streams
+- [ ] add a way to stream video as only audio, only streaming audio
+- [ ] support streaming to hls, shoutcast & loudcast (not supported); use external streaming encoder
 - [ ] ensure all wrong media files are skipped (blocked)
 - [ ] work on presentation approach (blocked)
 - [x] Network listener, switches to second default when internet is off, and back if slot still active